ijl/orjson/README.md

 * does not provide `load()` or `dump()` functions for reading from/writing to file-like objects

-orjson supports CPython 3.8, 3.9, 3.10, 3.11, 3.12, and 3.13.
-It distributes
+orjson supports CPython 3.8, 3.9, 3.10, 3.11, 3.12, 3.13, and 3.14.

-amd64/x86_64, aarch64/armv8, arm7, POWER/ppc64le, and s390x wheels for Linux,
+It distributes amd64/x86_64, aarch64/armv8, arm7, POWER/ppc64le, and s390x
-amd64 and aarch64 wheels for macOS, and amd64 and i686/x86 wheels for Windows.
+wheels for Linux, amd64 and aarch64 wheels for macOS, and amd64 and i686/x86 wheels for Windows.

-orjson does not and will not support PyPy. orjson does not and will not support PEP 554 subinterpreters.
+orjson does not and will not support PyPy, embedded Python builds for Android/iOS, or PEP 554 subinterpreters.

 Releases follow semantic versioning and serializing a new object type without an opt-in flag is considered a breaking change.

 orjson is licensed under both the Apache 2.0 and MIT licenses.
 The repository and issue tracker is